maidsafe/temp_safe_network/README.md

 In order to build this CLI from source code you need to make sure you have `rustc v1.37.0` (or higher) installed.
 Please take a look at this [notes about Rust installation](https://www.rust-lang.org/tools/install) if you need help with installing it.
 We recommend you install it with `rustup` which will install the `cargo` tool which this guide makes use of.

-Once Rust and its toolchain are installed, run the following commands to clone this repository and build the `safe_cli` crate (the build process may take several minutes the first time you run it on this crate):
+Once Rust and its toolchain are installed, run the following commands to clone this repository and build the `safe-cli` crate (the build process may take several minutes the first time you run it on this crate):
 ```shell
 $ git clone https://github.com/maidsafe/safe-cli.git
 $ cd safe-cli